Topological origin of quantized transport in non-Hermitian Floquet chains: Transport in non-Hermitian chains

-transferred over one period from the left to the right of the chain, through a fictitious layer between sites $n-1$ and $n$ (see the supplemental material for the origin of this and later expressions).
-Here, $P_n$ is the projection onto sites $i \ge n$, that is $P_n |i \rangle = |i\rangle$ for $i \ge n$ and $P_n |i\rangle = 0$ for $i < n$ in bra-ket-notation.
-Note that $C(n) \in \mathbb R$ although the operator in the trace generally is not Hermitian.
+transferred over one period through a fictitious layer between sites $n-1$ and $n$ from the left to the right of the chain (see App.~\ref{app:TransferredCharge} for an extended derivation).
+Here, $P_n$ is the projection onto sites $i \ge n$, that is $P_n |i \rangle = |i\rangle$ for $i \ge n$ and $P_n |i\rangle = 0$ for $i < n$.
+Eq.~\eqref{charge} generalizes standard expressions (e.g.,~\cite{Graf2018}) for $C(n)$ to the non-Hermitian setting.